v74c63t/sekai-hub/README.md

 Submitted by: **Vanessa Tang**

-This web app: **a forum web app that allows users to post and interact with others about Project SEKAI: Colorful Stage, a mobile rhythm game featuring some Virtual Singers such as Hatsune Miku.**
+This web app: **a forum web app that allows users to post and interact with others about Project SEKAI COLORFUL STAGE, a mobile rhythm game featuring Virtual Singers such as Hatsune Miku.**

-Time spent: **X** hours spent in total
+Time spent: **54** hours spent in total

-so far: 53

 ## Required Features